tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

     :math:`12.7^{-10}`, :math:`12.7` and :math:`12.7^7` could all be expressed
     by floating the radix point around the significant digits :math:`127`.

-All real numbers cannot be represented precisely using floating-point numbers.
+Not all numbers can be represented precisely using floating-point numbers.
 Furthermore, arithmetic operations on floating-point numbers cannot truly represent arithmetic operations.
 This can lead to issues with accuracy.
 We can illustrate this using Python (we will get more details on scripting and Python